Magnetar counterparts, kinematics and birth sites with HST and JWST: Methodology

-To classify an object as a counterpart candidate, we require either (i) at least one of the proper motion, colour or variability to be $>$3$\sigma$ outside the scatter in the field objects, in at least one epoch or (ii) two or more of proper motion, colour or variability to be $>$2$\sigma$ outliers.
-Figures \ref{fig:cp_ident_yes} and \ref{fig:cp_ident_yes2} show the magnetars where a kinematically distinct, red and/or variable object was found in the X-ray error circle.
-Six objects in our sample meet these criteria 4U\,0142 and 1RXSJ\,1708 pass purely on their discrepant proper motion, SGR\,1935 passes on variability alone, SGR\,0501 and PSR\,J1622 passes on both proper motion and variability, and 1E\,2259 passes on all three criteria.
+Six objects in our sample meet one of the proper motion, colour or variability criteria: 4U0142 and 1RXSJ\,1708 pass purely on their discrepant proper motion, SGR1935 passes on variability alone, SGR0501 and PSRJ1622 passes on both proper motion and variability, and 1E2259 passes on all three criteria.
 In every case the parameter on which the selection is made exceeds 3$\sigma$.
-Of these, the counterparts of 4U\,1042, 1E\,2259, SGR\,0501, SGR\,1935 were already known, further supporting the validity of the method.
-We additionally report new NIR counterparts for PSR\,J1622 and 1RXSJ\,1708.
+Of these, the counterparts of 4U0142, 1E2259, SGR0501, SGR1935 were already known, further supporting the validity of the method.
+We additionally report new NIR counterparts for PSRJ1622 and 1RXSJ\,1708.

-4U\,1042, 1E\,2259, PSR\,J1622 and 1RXSJ\,1708 have just two epochs of two-filter HST imaging.
-SGR\,0501 has four epochs of observation, the first two solely in F160W and last two in both F125W and F160W.
-Using the 2025 epoch as the reference we therefore have three $\Delta F160W$, one $\Delta F125W$ and one F125W-F160W panel.
-The known counterpart of SGR\,0501 clearly stands out in terms of kinematics and variability.
-SGR\,1935 has five epochs: four in which the sole filter was F140W, and 2025 with F125W and F160W.
-Here we take the first epoch (2015) as the reference, showing in Figure \ref{fig:cp_ident_yes2} $\Delta$F140W for three panels, ($\Delta \alpha$, $\Delta \delta$) only for the fourth (we cannot disentangle colour/variability when comparing F125W/F160W with F140W images taken years before), and finally the 2025 F125W-F160W colour.
-The motion of SGR\,1935 is clearly visible in the final two panels of Figure \ref{fig:cp_ident_yes2}.
+4U0142, 1E2259, PSRJ1622 and 1RXSJ\,1708 have just two epochs of two-filter HST imaging.
+SGR0501 has four epochs of observation, the first two solely in F160W and last two in both F125W and F160W.
+Using the 2025 epoch as the reference we therefore have three $\Delta F160W$, one $\Delta F125W$ and one F125W-F160W as the possible combinations.
+For brevity in Figure \ref{fig:cp_ident_yes2} we only show F125W-F160W, $\Delta$F125W and the $\Delta$F160W with the longest temporal baseline.
+The known counterpart of SGR0501 clearly stands out in terms of kinematics and variability.
+SGR1935 has five epochs: four in which the sole filter was F140W, and 2025 with F125W and F160W.
+In Figure \ref{fig:cp_ident_yes2} we show the 2025 F125W-F160W colour, the $\Delta$F140W with the longest baseline and finally an F125W (2026) versus F140W (2017) comparison.
+The last panel represents the largest temporal baseline available for this object, but we cannot disentangle colour/variability when comparing different filters taken years apart, so no colour-mapping is applied.
+The proper motion of SGR1935 is clearly visible, particularly in this final panel.

 The rest of the sample is shown in Figures \ref{fig:cp_ident_no} and \ref{fig:cp_ident_no2}.
 In these cases, none of the sources in the X-ray localisation meet the selection criteria, so we cannot confidently claim to have identified the counterpart.
 The `best candidate' in Figures \ref{fig:cp_ident_no} and \ref{fig:cp_ident_no2} is labelled as such purely on the chance alignment probability (i.e. they are the brightest sources in the error circle).